tobiasbriones/ep-file-system/docs/file-system-protocol/index.md

   multiplayer video game fully written in Go employing the Gorilla Web Socket and ebiten as game library.

-## Statuses
+## State

-The communication statuses are to be the following FSM:
+The communication states are to be the following FSM:

-- **START**: The server has accepted the client's request and will start to send data.
+- **START**: The communication is on hold for starting a new process.
+- **DATA**: Chunks of files are being streamed from the client to the server (upload).
-- **DATA**: A chunk of data that has to be buffered by the client.
+- **STREAM**: Chunks of data are being streamed from the server to the client (download).
-- **EOF**: End of File to indicate that the file has been completely sent, and finish the communication.
+- **EOF**: End of File to indicate that the file has been completely sent or received, in order to finish the underlying process.
+- **DONE**: Indicates the process has been successfully completed.
 - **ERROR**: The request couldn't be processed.

-The `DATA` status should not be explicitly passed or serialized to avoid extra boilerplate overhead as many chunks will be sent for large files.
+The `DATA`, or `STREAM` states should not be explicitly passed or serialized to avoid the extra boilerplate overhead as many chunks will be sent for large files.
+They are agreed before sending/receiving the chunks so both server and client have the correct state to handle raw chunk data.

 ## Serialization